Frequently Asked Questions

 How far apart are the rotation sites?

 The Neuroscience Center, Indiana University Hospital and Clinics, and Riley Hospital for Children are all located on the 500-acre campus of Indiana and Purdue Universities in downtown Indianapolis (IUPUI).
-These hospitals are all within walking distance from each other on the campus.
-The Neuroscience Center is connected to the campus by way of a monorail that operates continuously and free of charge.
-Larue Carter Memorial Hospital is a short drive away from the campus (approximately 2 ½ miles).
+The two hospitals (University and Riley) are within walking distance of each other on the campus.
+The Neuroscience Center (Goodman Hall) is connected to the campus by way of a people mover (monorail) that operates continuously and free of charge.

 If I have more questions, how can I contact someone?